 The Board does not have jurisdiction to decide constitutional matters.
-If a constitutional question is raised with respect to an appeal, the Board will proceed with the appeal, without addressing the constitutional issues, unless an appellant makes application to a Court in the nature of a prohibition to prevent the Board from considering the application.
-In such a case, the Board may adjourn the proceedings pending a decision from the court.
+If a constitutional question is raised with respect to an appeal, the Board will continue with the appeal without addressing the constitutional issues.
+If an appellant applies to a Court to prevent the Board from considering the application, the Board may adjourn the proceedings pending a decision from the court.